 Induction hob vs gas hob: Cost and running costs

 If you’re thinking in purely financial terms, there’s no contest here.
 Gas hobs are much cheaper to buy and run – you can get a good-quality gas hob for less than £200 compared with £400-plus for induction, and the ultra-low price of gas means it’ll cost roughly half as much or less for annual running costs than the induction hob will.

 There are other costs to consider, though.
-If you’re switching to an induction cooker, you may need to rewire the kitchen – induction hobs often require more power than standard electric hobs – and if you’re switching to gas, you may need to have a new gas supply installed.
+If you’re switching to an induction cooker, you may need to rewire the kitchen (unless you go for one of the best portable induction hobs instead) – induction hobs often require more power than standard electric hobs – and if you’re switching to gas, you may need to have a new gas supply installed.
 But assuming you’ve already got the necessary electrical or gas supply in your home, there’s no question that gas is cheaper to buy and to use.

 Induction hob vs gas hob: Do you need new pans?

-A gas hob will work with all of your existing pots and pans, so you don’t need to worry about replacing anything.
+A gas hob will work with all of your existing pots and pans, including your best non-stick pans, so you don’t need to worry about replacing anything.
 That’s not necessarily the case with an induction hob.
 For that, you need magnetic cookware, and that rules out copper, glass and aluminium pots and pans unless they have an induction-friendly plate on the bottom – if they don’t have one, they won’t heat up.